-Advanced Front Air Bags are designed to provide additional protection by supplementing the seat belts in certain frontal collisions depending on several factors, including the severity and type of collision.
-Advanced Front Air Bags are not expected to reduce the risk of injury in rear, rollover, or side collisions.
+Advanced Front Air Bags are designed to provide additional protection by supplementing the seat belts.
+Advanced Front Air Bags are not expected to reduce the risk of injury in rear, side, or rollover collisions.
+The Advanced Front Air Bags will not deploy in all frontal collisions, including some that may produce substantial vehicle damage - for example, some pole collisions, truck underrides, and angle offset collisions.